Funding Opportunities

 Friends of the Library

 This general fund supports various needs across all of our Library branches and divisions.
-Funds may be earmarked according to a donor’s wish, but are generally used by the University Librarian to support priority projects.
-These could include renovation and refurbishment, digitization activities, collection enhancement and staff development.
+Funds may be earmarked according to a donor’s wish, but are generally used by the University Librarian to support priority projects such as renovation and refurbishment, digitization activities, collection enhancement and staff development.

 Top